 Always wanted to create a robot from scratch?
 In this minor you will work in a multidisciplinary team and design and build a functional robotic prototype for a customer.
 Based on your interest teams will be formed.
 In the first quarter you will mainly take courses outside of your own discipline.
 During the second quarter the focus is on designing and building the robotic prototype.
-Watch examples of robots built last year.
+Have a look at the videos below for an impression of last year.

 Faculty of Mechanical, Maritime and Materials Engineering

 Education methodsLectures and a design project

 This minor is open to all TU Delft BSc students Mechanical Engineering, Aerospace Engineering, Computer Science and Engineering, Electrical Engineering, and Industrial Design Engineering with a strong interest in developing a robotic prototype.

 During this minor you will learn what it is like to work in a multidisciplinary team and build a working robotic prototype for a customer.
 You will also learn the basics of the other disciplines in your team.
 Apart from the courses that mainly take place in the first quarter, you will work in a team on a robotic prototype.
 This comprises the following technical competences:

 - executing a market analysis, designing the user experience (including external appearance), producing a slick robot (IDE students already possess these competences)

 - calculating forces, torques, stiffness, strength, acceleration/deceleration, collisions and stability of the robot, and designing the mechanical parts and the drive train (ME students already possess these competences)

 - calculating currents, circuit dynamics, and heat production, selecting, reading, and interpreting sensor outputs, and developing, building and testing electronic circuits for power supply, safety, and data processing (EE students already possess these competences)

 - designing, implementing, and testing c++/python software modules for human interfacing, interaction, safety, and autonomous behavior of the robot (CS students already possess these competences).